About the Industrial Emissions Portal

-The Portal shows the sites’ location and administrative data; as well as their releases and transfers of regulated substances to air, water, and land; and waste transfers.
+The portal shows the sites’ location and administrative data, along their releases and transfers of regulated substances to air, water and land, and transfers of waste.
 For large combustion plants (LCPs), there is more detailed data on energy input and emissions.

-Data can be browsed in our map of sites, here.
+Data can be browsed here on our industrial sites map.
 Full datasets and guidance documents can be downloaded here.
 Various data analysis tools and visualisations can be found here.
-Finally, the Portal also includes a glossary, which can be found here.
+The portal also includes a glossary, which can be found here.

-The information contained in the Portal is reported annually and requested under the Industrial Emissions Directive (IED), via the EU Registry on Industrial Sites (EU Registry) and the European Pollutant Release and Transfer Register (E-PRTR).
-As of June 2021, this portal has replaced the E-PRTR website.
+The information contained in the portal is reported annually and requested under the industrial emissions directive (IED), via the EU Registry on Industrial Sites (EU Registry) and the European Pollutant Release and Transfer Register (E-PRTR).
+This portal replaced the E-PRTR website in 2021.

-The IED (Directive 2010/75/EU) aims at achieving a high level of protection of human health and the environment taken as a whole by reducing harmful industrial emissions across the EU, in particular through better application of Best Available Techniques (BAT).
+The IED (Directive 2010/75/EU) aims to achieve a high level of protection of human health and the environment taken as a whole by reducing harmful industrial emissions across the EU, in particular through better application of best available techniques.

-Around 50,000 installations undertaking the industrial activities listed in Annex I of the IED are required to operate in accordance with a permit (granted by the authorities in the Member States).
+Over 50 000 installations undertaking the industrial activities, listed in Annex I of the IED, are required to operate in accordance with a permit (granted by the authorities in the EU Member States).

 This permit should contain conditions set in accordance with the principles and provisions of the IED.
-Visit the Commission’s dedicated website for more details on the legislation as well as information and data on the IED implementation, transposition and evaluation.
+Visit the Commission’s dedicated website for more details on the legislation, and information and data on the IED implementation, transposition and evaluation.

-The EU Registry represents an annual reporting stream that facilitates the annual reporting to the EEA of administrative and identification data pertaining to sites and facilities defined under the E-PRTR and installations, LCPs or waste incinerators covered under the IED.
-The data is collected as per the Commission’s Implementing Decision 2018/1135.
+The EU Registry represents an annual reporting stream that facilitates the annual reporting to the European Environment Agency of administrative and identification data pertaining to sites and facilities defined under the E-PRTR and installations, LCPs or waste incinerators covered under the IED.
+The data are collected as per the Commission’s Implementing Decision 2018/1135.

 91 pollutants are included in E-PRTR.
 They fall under the following seven groups:

-For a list of pollutants with their description, characteristics and reporting thresholds visit our Pollutants page.
+Visit our pollutants page for a list of pollutants, along with their description, characteristics and reporting thresholds.

 The register contributes to transparency and public participation in environmental decision-making.
-It implements the European Community the UNECE (United Nations Economic Commission for Europe) PRTR Protocol to the Aarhus Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters.
+It implements the European Community and the United Nations Economic Commission for Europe PRTR Protocol to the Aarhus Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters.

-A number of reporting countries have to date not submitted some of the most recent data.
+A number of reporting countries have not submitted some of the most recent data.

-Data for reporting year 2019 for Germany, Italy, Latvia, Lithuania, Liechtenstein, Malta, Portugal and Switzerland is incomplete.
+- Data for reporting year 2018 and 2019 for Liechtenstein and Slovakia is incomplete.

-The portal will be updated and a new version will be made available as soon as missing reporting has been submitted.
+The portal will be updated and a new version will be made available as soon as missing data have been submitted.

-Finally, the EEA, supported by its European Topic Centre on Air Pollution, Transport, Noise and Industrial Pollution, mapped data historically reported to the E-PRTR (2007–2016) and IED (LCP inventory 2016 and 2017) to the new data model used for this portal.
-This was possible by using as starting point administrative data reported under EU Registry, E-PRTR and Large Combustion Plants for reporting year 2017.
-Thematic data regarding pollutant releases and transfers as well as waste transfers reported to the E-PRTR for reporting years 2007 to 2016 have been made available for download in the Download section of the portal.
-Work is ongoing to incorporate this data as a feature of the map viewer of this portal.
-The final stages of this process are progressing well and this will be incorporated as soon as possible.
+Finally, the European Environment Agency, supported by its European Topic Centre on Air Pollution, Transport, Noise and Industrial Pollution, mapped data historically reported to the E-PRTR (2007–2016) and the IED (LCP inventory 2016 and 2017) to the new data model used for this portal.
+This was made possible by using administrative data reported under the EU Registry, the E-PRTR and LCPs for reporting year 2017 as a starting point.
+This means that a full version of the database covering 2007-2022 is available for download in the download section of the portal.
+These data have also been available as a feature of the map viewer of this portal since December 2022.